OxalisCommunity/oxalis/README.md

 # Troubleshooting

+* `Sending failed ...
+Received fatal alert: handshake_failure` happens when Oxalis cannot establish HTTPS connection with the remote server.
+Usually because destination AccessPoint has "poodle patched" their HTTPS server.
+Oxalis v3.1.0 contains fixes for this, so you need to upgrade.
+See the https://github.com/difi/oxalis/issues/197 for more info.

 * `Provider net.sf.saxon.TransformerFactoryImpl not found` might be an XSLT implementation conflice between Oxalis and the [VEFA validator](https://github.com/difi/vefa-validator-app).
 VEFA needs XSLT 2.0 and explicitly set Saxon 9 as the transformer engine to the JVM.
 Since Saxon 9 is not used and included with Oxalis you'll end up with that error on the Oxalis side.
 To get rid of the error make sure you run Oxalis and VEFA in separate Tomcats/JVM processes.